dexie/dexie-website/docs/Table/Table.put().md

 ### Remarks

-If an object with the same primary key already exists, it will be replaced with the given object.
-If it does not exist, it will be added.
+If an object with the same primary key already exists, then it will be replaced with the given object.
+If the object does not exist, then it will be added.

-The optional second *key* argument must only be used if your table uses [outbound keys](/docs/inbound#examples-of-outbound-primary-key).
-If providing the key argument on a table with [inbound](/docs/inbound) keys, the operation will fail and the returned promise will be a rejection.
+The optional second *key* argument must only be used if the table uses [outbound keys](/docs/inbound#examples-of-outbound-primary-key).
+If providing the *key* argument on a table with [inbound](/docs/inbound) keys, then the operation will fail and the returned promise will be a rejection.

-If the operation succeeds then the returned Promise resolves to the key under which the object was stored in the Table.
+If the operation succeeds, then the returned Promise resolves to the key under which the object was stored in the table.

 ### See Also